-If you prefer to stay indoors, cycling on a stationary bike is also a good cardio workout.
+Cycling on a stationary bike is also a good cardio workout if you prefer to stay indoors.
 You can do this at the gym, in a spinning class, or on your own stationary bike at home.
 Bonus: you can watch TV while you do it!

 Bored of swimming laps?
 Why not try an Aqua Aerobics or Aqua Zumba class for a change of pace?
-You can also make your swim more fun by investing in an underwater MP3 player and playing some songs or a podcast while you get your laps in.
+You can also make your swim more fun by investing in underwater headphones and playing some songs or a podcast while you get your laps in.

 Yes, walking counts as cardio as long as you move briskly!
 Whether you walk to and from work, take your dog to the park, or meet a friend to walk and talk, you’ll get your heart pumping and your muscles working.
 Walking offers many of the same benefits as running, but at a slower pace and without the extra stress that running can put on your knees, ankles, and feet.

 Walking on a treadmill also counts if that’s more your speed.
 But walking outdoors brings the added benefits of fresh air and being in nature, so we recommend getting outside if it’s available to you.

 If your joints need extra support while walking, especially if you are walking on concrete, you can use an Incrediwear garment for functional support and peace of mind.
 Our knee sleeves provide comfort and soothing for joint discomfort, sprains, and injuries by supporting healthy blood flow to the area.